leancodepl/corelibrary/docs/quick_start/index.md

 # Quick start

 LeanCode CoreLibrary offers flexibility to suit different needs.
 Whether you want quick results or a detailed dive into features, it's here for you.
-In this tutorial, we'll take the DIY route, building, setting up CoreLibrary based project from scratch and learning how to deploy it on a local Kubernetes cluster.
+In this tutorial, we'll take the DIY route, setting up CoreLibrary based project from scratch and learning how to deploy it on a local Kubernetes cluster.

 !!!
 Prerequisites info
     Prior to proceeding with this tutorial, ensure you have the following requirements installed: [kubectl](https://kubernetes.io/docs/tasks/tools/),